yiwei-hu/SVBRDF-Proceduralization/README.md

 Intermediate results are all cached in `results` folder and final outputs are saved in `results/synthesis_results`.
 Results from each step are visualized for reference.
-Also, models can be fine-tuned by deleting cached intermediate results and restart proceduralziation with a different configuration.
+Also, models can be fine-tuned by deleting cached intermediate results and restart proceduralization with a different configuration.

 We also include pre-decomposed results of some samples to quickly test proceduralization.
 Unzip the `results.zip` to `results` folder to quickly start the test.